backyardbiomech/qtiConverter/README.md

 ### Things to consider:

-+ Right now, this only works for multiple choice questions, with only one correct answer
++ Right now, this does not work for all question types.
+It **does** work for multiple choice, multiple answers, short answers, and essays.
 + All questions will be imported as being worth 1 point.
 This can be changed when you are creating your quiz in Canvas and pulling from the question bank
++ If you want different point values for one question type (say, 3 points for short answer but 2 points for multiple choice), save the two question types in separate files, and import as separate question banks.
+When you make your quiz in Canvas, it's easy to apply point values to each question in a bank.
 + To print backup copies of quizzes, you can change the quiz to NOT show "one question at a time".
 Preview the quiz.
 Print.